All smartwatches are water resistant these days – but some offer excellent swim tracking features.

-After extensive testing from the Wareable team, we've ranked the best waterproof smartwatch as the Apple Watch Ultra 2 for its diving features, auto-depth tracking, and excellent built-in Workout smarts.
-But that doesn't necessarily make it the right choice for everyone.
+After extensive testing from the Wareable team, we’ve ranked the best waterproof smartwatch as the Apple Watch Ultra 2 for its diving features, auto-depth tracking, and excellent built-in Workout smarts.
+But it’s chunky price tag doesn’t necessarily make it the right choice for everyone.

 We’ve been swimming with every smartwatch in our testing process to find out which smart watches can tell your breaststroke from your front crawl.